ynput/ayon-documentation/website/docs/admin_settings_project_anatomy.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-Project Anatomy is the most important configuration piece for each project you work on with openPype.
+Project Anatomy is the most important configuration piece for each project you work on with AYON.

 It defines:
 - Project Root folders